Doc Corkle: Production

+The program was sponsored by the Reynolds Metals Company, with a contract for 39 weekly episodes.
 The program was filmed by Key Productions at Eagle-Lion Studios in Hollywood.
 The producer was Lou Place, and the director was Dick Bare.
 Writers were Bob Fisher, Devery Freeman, and Alan Lipscott.
+Although the series ended after only three episodes, all of the cast, with the exception of Eddie Mayehoff, was paid for the full 39 weeks.
+Mayehoff's contract included a clause that stated if the series was cancelled within four weeks he would not be paid for any additional weeks.

 Schedule and competition

-Doc Corkle was broadcast on Sunday nights from 7:30 to 8, Eastern Time.
+Doc Corkle was broadcast on Sunday nights from 7:30 to 8:00 pm, Eastern Time.
 The competing network shows were This is Show Business on CBS and Hot Seat on ABC.